yaskovdev/blog/_posts/2020-01-20-why-i-like-living-in-tallinn.md

 The city is green.
 It is full of parks and is surrounded by forests.
 Tallinn seems almost a natural habitat for wild animals: even living next to the city center, you easily can see a hare hiding in bushes.
 I even hear stories of foxes and deer, although these can mainly be found on the outskirts of the city.

-"Kraanivesi on joogivesi" was the first thing I have heard about the local tap water.
+"Kraanivesi on joogivesi" ("Tap water is drinking water") was the first thing I have heard about the local tap water.
 Indeed, the tap water is completely fine and [safe for drinking](https://www.tripadvisor.com/ShowTopic-g274958-i996-k5879936-Is_tap_water_safe_to_drink_in_Tallinn-Tallinn_Harju_County.html).

 The crime level is [relatively low](https://www.numbeo.com/crime/compare_cities.jsp?country1=Estonia&country2=Russia&city1=Tallinn&city2=Saint+Petersburg).
 This does not mean, of course, that robbery and murder do not happen here (open a website with the local crime news).
 But the chances of being killed, getting your car stolen, or your apartment robbed are low.